ElektraInitiative/PermaplanT/doc/usecases/new_member_notification.md

 - **Scope:** Notifications
 - **Level:** User Goal
+- **Actors:**
+  - App User which is newly registered: "new user"
-- **Actors:** App User
+  - App User which existed beforehand: "existing user"
 - **Brief:** The user gets a notfication when a new user joined.
 - **Status:** Draft

 ## Scenarios

 - **Precondition:**
-  - The user has opened the app and is logged in.
+  - The existing user has opened the app and is logged in.
-  - A new user is registered.
+  - The new user is registered.
   - The new user is located nearby (requires location settings of both users, nearby is a defined radius).
 - **Main success scenario:**
-  The user gets a notification which informs them about the new user.
+  The existing user gets a notification which informs them about the new user.
 - **Alternative scenario:**
   One or both of the users have no location information: The user doesn't receive a notification.
 - **Error scenario:**